hubert-sikorski/git-and-github-guide/README.md

 You need to indicate which file and changes need to be saved before running the Git commit command.
 The commit command does not save changes in remote servers, only in the local repository of Git.

+## Use Branches

+**Branching** is one of Git’s most powerful features – and this is not by accident: quick and easy branching was a central requirement from day one.
+Branches are the perfect tool to help you avoid mixing up different lines of development.
+You should use branches extensively in your development workflows: for new features, bug fixes, experiments, ideas…

 ## Staging and commiting

 ![Working tree](img/working-tree.png)